Intelligent Platform Management Interface

 $ ipmitool mc info

-It is possible for the external host to retrieve IPMI data via the OOB interface (for BlueField-2 only) or the ConnectX interfaces.
+It is possible for the external host to retrieve IPMI data via the OOB interface or the ConnectX interfaces.

 To do that, set the network interface address properly in progconf.
 For example, if the OOB ip address is 192.168.101.2, edit the OOB_IP variable in the